angular/angular/aio/aio-builds-setup/docs/overview--general.md

 ## Objective
-Whenever a PR job is run on the CI infrastructure (e.g. CircleCI), we want to build `angular.io` and upload the build artifacts to a publicly accessible server so that collaborators (developers, designers, authors, etc) can preview the changes without having to checkout and build the app locally.
+Whenever a PR job is run on the CI infrastructure (e.g. CircleCI), we want to build `angular.io` and host the build artifacts on a publicly accessible server so that collaborators (developers, designers, authors, etc) can preview the changes without having to checkout and build the app locally.